Cash floods into property as investors seek alternative or safety

-LONDON Five years after the global financial crisis was sparked by a burst U.S. housing market bubble, property is booming again and even considered a safe-haven investment.
+LONDON Five years after the global financial crisis was sparked by a burst U.S. housing market bubble, real estate is booming again and even considered a safe-haven investment.

 With many equity markets at record highs, government bonds offering scant returns and emerging markets looking fragile, investors are flocking to residential and commercial property.